‘The Young And The Restless’ Celebrates 40 Years Of Nikki Newman

 Melody Thomas Scott marks an amazing The Young and the Restless milestone on Wednesday, February 20.
 The actress spent the last 40 years portraying Nikki Newman in Genoa City, and nobody does it like Nikki Newman.
 For four decades, she shocked, entertained, and stole the hearts from diehard fans of the sudser.
 In 1979, Scott took over the role of Nikki from Erica Hope, who portrayed the character in 1978.

 The show tweeted out a fabulous video of clips from Scott’s years as Nikki.
 On Wednesday, the entire episode is devoted to all things Nikki, and fans cannot wait to see what’s in store.
-Inquisitr reported that Scott revealed the show will feature throwback clips that haven’t been seen since they originally aired.
+The Inquisitr reported that Scott revealed that the show will feature throwback clips that haven’t been seen since they originally aired.
 On Monday, The Talk celebrated Scott’s milestone with cake and reminiscing.

 Viewers instantly responded to the sneak peek video of the anniversary episode.